If you have in interest in how things work (or how to make them work better), this program is for you.

 Part 2 of the program continues with Basic Measurement, Basics of Tolerance, Blueprint Reading, 5S, Troubleshooting, Quality, EDM, Machine Tools, Screw Machining, Abrasives, Press Basics, Punch and Die Operations, Bending Fundamentals, Basic Additive Manufacturing Process, Welding Processes, Geometry Fundamentals for Welding, Algebra Fundamentals and Shop Geometry.
 Additional CAD functionality will be explored including SolidWorks Drawings, SolidWorks Essentials for Parts & Assembly Design, and preparation for the Certified SolidWorks Associate (CSWA) Certification Exam.

 Parts 3 & 4 of the overview of Manufacturing Processes and Sciences series covers introductory topics including Introduction to Robotics, Robot Safety, Bloodborne Pathogens, Intro to OSHA, Ergonomics, Workholding, Fixture Design Basics, Manual Mill & Engine Lathe Basics, Basic Cutting Theory, Control Devices, Distribution Systems, Electrical Units, Circuits, Magnetism, Hydraulic & Pneumatic Components, Fluid Conductors, Shop Trigonometry, Personal Protective Equipment, Lockout/Tagout Procedures, SDS and Hazard Communication, Hand and Power Tool Safety, Fire Safety and Prevention, High-Speed Machining, GD&T, the Major Rules of GD&T and GD&T Applications.

 Rounding off the program, explore the fundamentals of Physics, Machine Design, Design for Manufacturing (DFM), and Additive Manufacturing (3D Printing) - followed by an Introduction to Mechanical Systems including Forces of Machines, Power Transmission Components, Mechanical Power Variables, Lubricant Fundamentals, Bearing/Spring/Clutch/Break Applications, Belt Drive & Gear Applications, and Gear Geometry.

 Upon completion of the program, you'll receive an industry-recognized Certification in SolidWorks (CSWA) to show prospective employers that you're a proficient 3D Parametric Solid Modeler & Detailer.
 Also, through our partnership with the Society of Manufacturing Engineers (SME), you will attain the industry Certified Manufacturing Associate (CMfgA) credential.
 This is the only certification in the manufacturing industry that is focused on basic manufacturing concepts critical for anyone who wants to be a good designer.

 We also offer a wide range of in demand and unique electives that will increase your employment marketability over other traditionally trained candidates.
 If you are currently unemployed, you may qualify to have the entire program paid for, 100%, without any out-of-pocket costs to you.
-We are WIOA, Trade Act, Section 30 and GI Bill Approved.
+We are WIOA, Trade Act and Section 30 Approved.